generalui/python-flask-ariadne-api-starter/Python API Development Environment in Docker: Under the Hood.md

 Now I check if the `NO_AUTO_START` environment variable is set.
 If it is NOT, I define a bunch of useful function and execute them.

 I first start the progress function in the background.
-This will display an animated cursor to hep indicate to the user that something is actually happening and the app isn't just stuck.
+This will display an animated cursor to help indicate to the user that something is actually happening and the app isn't just stuck.
 I set the progress pid to a variable so that I can kill it when I'm done with it.

 I capture CTRL+C so that if the user kills the script, I can still stop the progress function.